jmk0/gnuradio-live/README.md

    - isolinux/isolinux.bin
    - isolinux/boot.cat

 5. The desktop icon for GNU Radio Companion, aside from not having a good icon, is not being set to allow launching.
-For now, you can right-click on it, and select "Allow Launching", or open a terminal and run "gnuradio-companion".
+For now, you can right-click on it, and select "Allow Launching", or open a terminal and run "gnuradio-companion", or select "GNU Radio Companion" from the "Show Applications" menu.

 ## Credits